 Giving up, Charlie was helpless to stop the momentum, there were too many interlopers to count.

-At about eleven o’clock, Mr Snark from next door stuck his head over the fence, his bald head gleamed, face contorted.
+It was gone midnight when Mr Snark from next door stuck his head over the fence, his bald head gleamed, face contorted.

 “What the hell’s going on over there?”